 CDC reports 1st case of person-to-person spread of coronavirus in Illinois

-NEW YORK - Health officials Thursday reported the first U.S. case of person-to-person spread of the new virus from China.
+NEW YORK - For the first time in the U.S., the new virus from China has spread from one person to another, health officials said Thursday.

-The individual is married to the Chicago woman who got sick from the virus after she returned from a trip to Wuhan, China, the epicenter of the outbreak.
-There have been cases reported of the infectious virus spreading to others in a household or workplace in China and elsewhere.
+The latest case - the sixth in the country - is the husband of a Chicago woman who got sick from the virus after she returned from the epicenter of an outbreak in China.
+There have been previous cases in China and elsewhere of the virus spreading between people in a household or workplace.

-The new case is the sixth reported in the United States.
-The other five were travelers who developed the illness after returning to the U.S. from China.
+The other five U.S. cases are travelers who developed the respiratory illness after returning to the U.S. from China.
 The latest patient had not been in China.

-The Chicago woman, who is in her 60s, returned from central China on Jan.
+The Chicago woman came back from the central China city of Wuhan on Jan.
 13, then last week went to a hospital with symptoms and was diagnosed with the viral illness.
-She and her husband are hospitalized.
+She and her husband, both in their 60s, are hospitalized at St. Alexius Medical Center in Hoffman Estates, Illinois.
+Neither have been identified.

-Experts have said they expected additional cases, and that at least some limited spread of the disease in the United States was likely.
-Health officials think the new virus spreads mainly from droplets when an infected person coughs or sneezes, similar to how the flu spreads.
+The man began feeling sick Tuesday and was put in isolation that day.
+Tests confirming that he was infected came back Wednesday night, Illinois health officials said at a Chicago press conference.

-The Centers for Disease Control and Prevention and Illinois health officials announced the case Thursday.
+Twenty-one people, including health care workers, who may have had close contact with the man are being monitored, the officials said.
+But they were quick to try to ease any concerns that the case may signal the start of local outbreak.

 Advertisement